perxpective/Cybersecurity-Therapy/SPIM/SPIM Chapter 1 - Introduction to Incident Management.md

 ### Service Request
 - If category is a service request, it will be transferred to the **Request Fulfilment** process
 - If not, transferred to the **Incident Prioritisation** process

+### Incident Prioritization
+- Determines how the incident will be handled by support staff and by support tools